The algebro-geometric aspect of the iterated limit of a quaternary of means of four terms: Construction of the Inverse of the Period Map

-In this section, we present several formulas describing the relationship between period integrals and theta constants on \(\mathbb{B}_3\).
+In this section, we present several formulas describing relationships between period integrals and theta constants on \(\mathbb{B}_3\).
 Such formulas are called Thomae-type formulas. \begin{theorem} We take an element \((x_1,x_2,x_3)\in X\) and consider the period integrals

 associated with \((x_1,x_2,x_3)\).
 Then there exists a constant \(\kappa\) such that the following equalities hold: